With 2026, we begin the third year of our online book club. We meet four times a year to discuss recent books about guns and gun culture.

-We will meet on three Thursdays from 6:00 to 7:00 pm Eastern time and discuss the book.
+We will meet on three Wednesdays from 6:00 to 7:00 pm Eastern time beginning on February 18th and discuss the book in three parts:

 Participate